 When you hear the phrase, “root canal,” do you cringe?
 If you said yes, you’re in good company.
 Most people consider root canals one of the scariest sounding dental procedures available.
 The team at Mariya Barnett, DDS Family & Cosmetic Dentistry has good news for you.
-Root canal therapy actually safely relieves pain and allows us to help patients avoid unnecessary tooth loss.
+Root canal therapy in our Dallas, TX dental office actually safely relieves pain and allows patients to avoid unnecessary tooth loss.
 We know root canal therapy is probably still an intimidating concept, so we invite you to read more on this page or contact our Dallas dental team to find out more today.

 What is a Root Canal?

 A root canal is a restorative procedure that is necessary when tooth decay or damage reaches the inner layer of the tooth called the pulp.
 The nerve system of the tooth is housed within the dental pulp, so when decay and damage reaches this layer of the tooth, the result can be a severe toothache or dental sensitivity.
 Root canal therapy allows us to relieve this pain, restore the full form and function of the tooth, and prevent unnecessary tooth loss.

 How do I know if I Need a Root Canal?